attdevsupport/att-html5-sdk/sdk/doc_src/guides/example_sms/README.md

 		 * application, add that view to the current viewport, which then makes it visible to the user.
 		 */
 		launch: function() {
+			// Destroy the #appLoadingIndicator element
+			Ext.fly('appLoadingIndicator').destroy();

-			// Create the main application view.
+			// Initialize the main view.
-			var view = Ext.create('SmsOnly.view.Sms');

-			// Add the view to the viewport (thereby displaying it to the user).
-			Ext.Viewport.add(view);
+			Ext.Viewport.add(Ext.create('MyApp.view.Main'));
+		},

+	    onUpdated: function() {
+    	    Ext.Msg.confirm(
+        	    "Application Update",
+            	"This application has just successfully been updated to the latest version.
+Reload now?", function(buttonId) {
+                	if (buttonId === 'yes') {
+                    	window.location.reload();
                 	}
+            	}
+        	);
+    	}

 	});

-###app/view/Sms.js
+###app/view/Main.js
 ---

 There is only one view for this simple application.
-As you can see, the view is fairly simple.
+As you can see, the view is fairly basic.
 Fields have been added to handle input text for a phone number, and a textarea for a message.
 Two buttons have also been added to perform the send message and retrieve status actions.

 	/**
-	 * Define the SMS view with its form fields and buttons.
+	 * Define the SMS example view with its form fields and buttons.
 	 *
-	 * The name of the view, 'SmsOnly.view.Sms', is not chosen at random.
+	 * The name of the view, 'MyApp.view.Main', is not chosen at random.
 If the loader is to be
 	 * able to load this source, we have to ensure that there is a relationship between the classname
 	 * and the source file name.
 	 *